islamarr/shutterstock_image_list/README.md

 - In RecyclerView, it is mandatory to use ViewHolder pattern Which optimize the performance.
 - DiffUtil callback Which optimize the performance.

+**Activities vs Fragments**

+- I have used a single-activity architecture which allowed me to take full advantage of the Navigation component, which mean that a single activity that manages and host multiple fragments.
+- The fragment is more lite weight than Activity.

+**Hilt vs Dagger2 vs Koin**

+- Hilt is built on top of the Dagger, and it comes with some advantages like simplify Dagger code and create a standard set of components and scopes to ease setup.
+- Hilt does not need factories for ViewModel, koin need.
+- Hilt generate the code in the compile time, while koin in runtime.

+**Glide**

+- Glide very effective for almost any case where you need to fetch, resize, cache and display a remote image.
+- Support round pictures, thumbnail and placeholder which I needed in this project.

 What's next
 --------------